mikewest/http-state-tokens/draft-west-http-state-tokens.md

 That's it.

 ## Wait.
-Don't we have cookies?
+Don't we already have cookies?

-Cookies {{RFC6265}} are indeed a pervasive HTTP state management mechanism, and they enable practically everything interesting on the web today.
-That said, cookies have some issues: they're hard to use securely, they add substantial weight to users' outgoing requests, and they enable tracking users' activity across the web in potentially surprising ways.
+Cookies {{RFC6265}} are indeed a pervasive HTTP state management mechanism in the status quo, and they enable practically everything interesting on the web today.
+That said, cookies have some
+issues: they're hard to use securely, they add substantial weight to users' outgoing requests, and they enable tracking users' activity across the web in potentially surprising ways.

 The mechanism proposed in this document aims at a more minimal and opinionated construct which takes inspiration from some of cookies' optional characteristics.
 In particular: